2019 Bass Pro Shops NRA Night Race

-The 2019 Bass Pro Shops NRA Night Race presented by Wendy's was a Monster Energy NASCAR Cup Series race held on August 17, 2019 at Bristol Motor Speedway in Bristol, Tennessee.
+The 2019 Bass Pro Shops NRA Night Race was a Monster Energy NASCAR Cup Series race held on August 17, 2019 at Bristol Motor Speedway in Bristol, Tennessee.
 Contested over 500 laps on the .533 mi short track, it was the 24th race of the 2019 Monster Energy NASCAR Cup Series season.

 Report

 Background

 The Bristol Motor Speedway, formerly known as Bristol International Raceway and Bristol Raceway, is a NASCAR short track venue located in Bristol, Tennessee.
 Constructed in 1960, it held its first NASCAR race on July 30, 1961.
 Despite its short length, Bristol is among the most popular tracks on the NASCAR schedule because of its distinct features, which include extraordinarily steep banking, an all concrete surface, two pit roads, and stadium-like seating.
 It has also been named one of the loudest NASCAR tracks.

 During driver introductions, a unique tradition is held where drivers are allowed to introduce themselves with a song of their choosing.